Skippy (peanut butter): Brand name

 The name "Skippy" was trademarked in 1925 by Percy Crosby, creator of the popular "Skippy" comic strip (1923–1945), which had been adapted into the 1929 novel Skippy, the daytime children's radio serial Skippy (1932–1935), and the Oscar-winning 1931 film Skippy.

-In 1932, the Alameda, California food packer Joseph L. Rosefield began to sell Skippy.
+In 1932, the Alameda, California, food packer Joseph L. Rosefield began to sell Skippy.
 Crosby successfully had the trademark invalidated in 1934.
 Rosefield persisted using the name and after Crosby was committed to an asylum and after the passage in 1946 of the Lanham Act, Rosefield was granted rights to the trademark.
+Crosby's family repeatedly attempted to fight the company's use of Skippy.

 Product

 In 1955, Rosefield sold the brand to Best Foods.
 Its successor companies, most recently Unilever and Hormel, claim rights to the trademark over the objection of Crosby's heirs, and much litigation has occurred on this point over the decades, some of which has continued into the 2000s.

 Skippy is sold in many different sizes, including a 4 lb jar, known as the "Family Jar".
 In late 2000, Skippy reduced their standard jar size from 18 oz to 16.3 oz by adding a "dimple" in the bottom of the jar while retaining the jar's height and diameter.

+Hormel discontinued the sale of Skippy peanut butter in Canada in 2017 due to declining profitability.
+The product is still sold in 60 countries, including China and the U.K. The Canadian recipe was slightly different, using 1-3 grams less sugar per jar than the U.S. version.

 Production

 Skippy has factories in Little Rock, Arkansas, and Shandong Province, China.
-About 750,000 pounds of peanuts are brought daily to the Skippy Peanut Butter plant in Little Rock, Arkansas, resulting in over 3.5 million pounds of peanut butter produced each week.
+About 750000 lb of peanuts are brought daily to the Skippy Peanut Butter plant in Little Rock, Arkansas, resulting in over 3500000 lb of peanut butter produced each week.

 There are 14 different varieties of Skippy Peanut Butter Spread.